firmwaremodules/stm32-secure-patching-bootloader/README.md

 Please head over to my [store](https://www.firmwaremodules.com/products/stm32-secure-patching-bootloader) to get pricing details.
 [Contact me](mailto:contact@firmwaremodules.com) to get the ball rolling.

-Commercial, registered users get an additional **production** version of the bootloader binary that checks and enforces **RDP Level 2** to help mitigate chip-level attacks such as [RDP regression](https://www.usenix.org/system/files/conference/woot17/woot17-paper-obermaier.pdf).
+Commercial, registered users optionally get an additional **production** version of the bootloader binary that checks and enforces **RDP Level 2** to help mitigate chip-level attacks such as [RDP regression](https://www.usenix.org/system/files/conference/woot17/woot17-paper-obermaier.pdf).
 Your use of the production version is optional.
 When utilized, it will automatically set RDP Level 2 and write protect the bootloader flash area at startup.